“There we go.”

 “Then where am I?”

-“We were pretty heavy-handed at first, we have to admit,” said another.
-“Convicting so many surgeons on pedophilia charges and losing that talent to New Gary.”
+“Yeah, we were pretty heavy-handed back then, we have to admit,” said another.
+“Convicting so many surgeons on pedophilia charges and losing all that talent to New Gary.”

 “So, Malmquist, maybe you can help us get to the bottom of this.”